Engel gets big hit as White Sox top Twins 3-1

 Chicago opened its pivotal four-game set against Minnesota with its ninth win in 10 games.
 The White Sox (31-16) moved two games ahead of the second-place Twins (30-19).

 Twins reliever Taylor Rogers (1-3) walked Yoán Moncada and Luis Robert with no outs in the eighth.
-Engel then made it 2-1 with a single to center.
+Engel then made it 2-1 with a bouncer up the middle.

+The White Sox have relied on their power all year, but Engel faked a bunt before swinging away.

+“The shortstop vacated again so I pulled back and I just tried to hit a ground ball up in the middle,” he said.

 After Nick Madrigal lined out, Tim Anderson added an RBI double off the fence in left.
 Anderson had three hits, strengthening his position in the race for the AL MVP award.